Key Takeaways

 The IRS has a classification of how to break down assets into different classes when you are selling a business.
 Once you have allocated all assets to Class I through Class VI, the leftover amount is considered goodwill.
 For example, if you are purchasing a business for $300,000 and all your assets total $200,000, then the purchase includes $100,000 in goodwill.

-If you need help with the sale of business assets and goodwill, you can post your legal need on UpCounsel's marketplace.
-UpCounsel only accepts the top 5 percent of lawyers to its site.
+If you need help with understanding goodwill sale contracts, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.